THEVAPERSGUIDE

 Is the Cartisan Inspector worth $45?

 Yes, if you value the unique design and tech features.
-The Inspector offers an LCD display with puff counter, the widest voltage range on the market (1.8V-4.2V), and both auto-draw and button activation—features typically found on $60+ devices.
-However, the plastic construction and weight may disappoint those expecting premium build quality.
+The Inspector offers an LCD display with puff counter, the widest voltage range on the market (1.8V-4.2V), and both auto-draw and button activation.
+Features typically found on $60+ devices.
+That said, the plastic construction and weight may disappoint those expecting premium build quality.

 How does the Cartisan Inspector compare to the Vessel Pipe?